GowthammenanA/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: AMSAVARADHAN M
+Developed by: GOWTHAMMENAN A
-RegisterNumber: 212225230014
+RegisterNumber: 212225040100
 # Import libraries
 import pandas as pd
 import numpy as np